ANOTHER EFFECT OF SUGAR

 SUGAR FEMINIZES MEN / SUGAR TURNS MEN INTO WOMEN

 A 2009 issue of the Argentinian journal, Arquivos Brasileiros de Endocrinologia & Metabologia (The Role of Testosterone in Type 2 Diabetes and Metabolic Syndrome in Men), concluded that, "Over the last three decades, it has become apparent that testosterone plays a significant role in glucose homeostasis and lipid metabolism.
 The metabolic syndrome is a clustering of risk factors predisposing to diabetes mellitus type 2, atherosclerosis and cardiovascular morbidity and mortality.
 The main components of the syndrome are visceral obesity, insulin resistance, glucose intolerance, raised blood pressure and dyslipidemia (elevated triglycerides, low levels of high-density lipoprotein cholesterol), and a pro-inflammatory and thrombogenic state.
 Cross-sectional epidemiological studies have reported a direct correlation between plasma testosterone and insulin sensitivity, and low testosterone levels are associated with an increased risk of type 2 diabetes mellitus."
-In other words, not only is the person described here a heart attack / stroke looking for a place to happen, it's only a matter of time before things stop working in the bedroom.
+This is saying that not only is the person described here a heart attack / stroke looking for a place to happen, it's only a matter of time before things stop working in the bedroom.

 Another 2009 study, this one from the Journal of Andrology (The Dark Side of Testosterone Deficiency: Metabolic Syndrome and Erectile Dysfunction) stated, "The metabolic syndrome is considered the most important public health threat of the 21st century.
 This syndrome is characterized by a cluster of cardiovascular risk factors including increased central abdominal obesity, elevated triglycerides, reduced high-density lipoprotein, high blood pressure, increased fasting glucose, and hyperinsulinemia.
 Reduced androgen levels [testosterone and precursors] increase cardiovascular risk factors and produce marked adverse effects on cardiovascular function.
 Metabolic syndrome has been associated with erectile dysfunction, and may be considered a risk factor for erectile dysfunction."
-Like I said, ED is probably the least of your worries once this cycle starts spinning.
+Like I said, ED is probably the least of your worries once this vicious cycle starts spinning.

 One of the things that DIABETES and blood sugar dysregulation does is foul up the body's ability to circulate blood --- one of the chief reasons (along with NEUROPATHY) that virtually all diabetics struggle with foot ulcers.
 Be aware, however, that this lack of blood flow is not confined to feet, but affects the genitals as well.
 Not surprisingly, ED is the result.
 But it's actually much worse than initially appears as far as sugar turning men into women is concerned, and as you might suspect, it has to do with THE ENDOCRINE SYSTEM.

-Did you realize that body fat (adipose tissue) --- particularly the belly fat packed around your internal organs --- has the potential to act as it's own estrogen-producing gland?
+Did you realize that body fat (adipose tissue) --- particularly the belly fat packed around your internal organs --- has the potential to act as it's own estrogen-producing gland (HERE, HERE, or HERE)?
 If you cruise on over to PubMed and search the term "Adipose Tissue as an Endocrine Organ," you'll find page after page after page of studies --- hundreds of them --- that have either this exact name or a similar variation.
 Here's one from a 2013 issue of the kidney journal, Seminars in Nephrology (The Adipose Tissue as an Endocrine Organ), where the authors concluded that, "Since 1994, white adipose tissue was recognized as an endocrine organ and an important source of biologically active substances with local and/or systemic action called adipokines.
 Inappropriate secretion of several adipokines by the excessive amount of white adipose tissue seems to participate in the pathogenesis of obesity-related pathologic processes including endothelial dysfunction, inflammation, atherosclerosis, diabetes mellitus, and chronic kidney disease."
 Hold on guys because here is where the train start to go off the rails.